firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://www.maxmind.com/en/anonymous-proxy-fraudulent-ip-address-list).

-The last time downloaded was found to be dated: Thu Jun 11 23:36:22 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun 12 03:45:11 UTC 2015.

 The ipset `maxmind_proxy_fraud` has **524** entries, **524** unique IPs.